-Resonant breathing (also called coherent breathing) is a scientifically validated breathing technique aimed at optimizing the balance of your autonomic nervous system (sympathetic and parasympathetic branches).
+Resonant breathing (also called coherent breathing) is a scientifically validated breathing technique aimed at optimising the balance of your autonomic nervous system (sympathetic and parasympathetic branches).

 Core principle:

-Breathe at a frequency of about 4.5 to 6 breaths per minute, matching the natural rhythm that maximizes heart rate variability (HRV).
+Breathe at a frequency of about 4.5 to 6 breaths per minute, matching the natural rhythm that maximises heart rate variability (HRV).

 Effects of Resonant Breathing: